Difficulty: Hard, Asked-in: Google, Amazon, Microsoft

 Edit[0][j] = j;

-Iterative structure to fill the table: Now, we need to define iterative structure to fill the table Edit[][] i.e. a relation by which we build the solution of the larger problem using the solution of smaller problems in a bottom-up manner.
+Iterative structure to fill the table: Now, we define iterative structure to fill the table Edit[][] i.e. a relation by which we build the solution of the larger problem using the solution of smaller problems.
 We can easily define the iterative structure by using the recursive structure of the above recursive solution.

 for (int i = 1; i <= m; i = i + 1)